Take Logo

 The origin of the language

-This led to another thread on the Conlang list which began as 'GSF revisited' but soon turned into EAK (an acronym for the ungrammatically named Ελληνικό άνευ Κλίσι) .
-In this I outlined various ideas for a 'classical Greek without inflexions.' το ἄνευ κλίσι Ἑλληνική is the result or, more strictly, the partial result, as the work is still in progress.
+This led to another thread on the Conlang list which began as 'GSF revisited' but soon turned into EAK (an acronym for the ungrammatically named Ελληνικό άνευ Κλίσι).
+In this I outlined various ideas for a 'classical Greek without inflexions.' το ἄνευ κλίσι Ἑλληνική was the partially developed result.

 1A fellow Conlanger, Henrik Theiling, has pointed out that ΤΑΚΕ nicely complements GIVE (Greek Inflexions Vanished Easily).